PGS-dev/ltd-toolbox/packages/figma-parser/readme.md

 import { figmaApi, getDocument } from '@ltd-toolbox/figma-parser'

 (async () => {
-  // Initialize the Figma API with your Personal Access Token const api = figmaApi(FIGMA_PAT_TOKEN)
+  // Initialize the Figma API.
+It will fetch Figma token from FIGMA_PAT env variable const api = figmaApi()
+  // Or initialize it with your token and options set explicitly
+  // const api = figmaApi(<token>, <options>)

   // Retrieve and parse your Figma document with ease const document = await getDocument(api, 'FIGMAFILEID')